danielbodnar/awesome-stars/README.md

 ## vscode-extension

+- [arrterian/nix-env-selector](https://github.com/arrterian/nix-env-selector) - Allows switch environment for Visual Studio Code using Nix Package Manager.
+- [fregante/GhostText](https://github.com/fregante/GhostText) - 👻 Use your text editor to write in your browser.
+Everything you type in the editor will be instantly updated in the browser (and vice versa).
 - [svsool/memo](https://github.com/svsool/memo) - Markdown knowledge base with bidirectional [[link]]s built on top of VSCode
 - [markdoc-extra/vscode-markdoc](https://github.com/markdoc-extra/vscode-markdoc) - VSCode extension for Markdoc syntax highlighting and language support
 - [rjmacarthy/twinny](https://github.com/rjmacarthy/twinny) - The most no-nonsense locally hosted (or API hosted) AI code completion plugin for vs-code, like GitHub Copilot but 100% free and 100% private.